iterative/dvc.org/content/docs/studio/user-guide/install-github-app.md

-# Iterative Studio GitHub App
+# Install the Iterative Studio GitHub App

 If you are using a GitHub account, you can install the Iterative Studio App on the repositories or organizations that you want to use it with.